LucaIsMyName/photos.lucamack.at/web/README.md

 ## Content Management

-All content is managed locally through a simple file and folder structure.
-After making any changes to the content, you must re-run the appropriate generation script.
+All content is managed locally using a simple file and folder structure.
+After adding or modifying content, you must re-run the appropriate generation script for the changes to appear in the application.

 ### How to Add a New Gallery

-1.  **Create a Folder**: Add a new folder inside `./web/content/`.
+1.  **Create a Folder**: Add a new folder inside `web/content/galleries/`.
 The folder name will become the gallery's URL slug (e.g., `new-york-trip`).
-2.  **Add Images**: Place your images (`.jpg`, `.jpeg`, `.png`, `.heic`, `.heif`) inside the new folder.
+2.  **Add Images**: Place your images (`.jpg`, `.jpeg`, `.png`, `.heic`) inside the new folder.
+The script automatically handles `HEIC` to `JPEG` conversion.
-    1. Note: Metadata for `creationDate` and `latitude` and `longitude` are extracted from the image's EXIF data.
-Make sure to set the correct metadata for your images.
+3.  **(Optional) Add a Description**: Create an `index.md` file inside the gallery folder.
+The script will use the first H1 heading (`#`) as the gallery title and the first paragraph as its description.
-3.  **Generate Gallery Data**: Run the gallery generation script:
+4.  **Generate Gallery Data**: Run the gallery generation script:

     ```bash
     node generate-galleries.mjs
     ```

-    The new gallery will be added to `src/galleries.ts` and appear in the navigation.
+    This command processes the images, extracts metadata, and updates `src/galleries.ts` and the public JSON API.

 ### How to Add a New Page

 1.  **Create a Folder**: Add a new folder inside `web/content/pages/`.
-The folder name will become the page's URL slug (e.g., `about-me`).
+The folder name becomes the page's URL slug (e.g., `about-me`).
-  **note**: The folder name should be in lowercase and contain only letters, numbers, and hyphens.
-It shoud *not* be name `galleries` or `pages`
 2.  **Create Markdown File**: Inside the new folder, create a file named `index.md`.
 3.  **Add Content**: Write your page content in Markdown.
 The page title is automatically extracted from the first H1 heading (e.g., `# About Me`).
 4.  **Generate Page Data**: Run the page generation script: